Wilhelm Guddorf: Leafletting

-Guddorf was known to have written some of the Agis leaflets.
+Guddorf was known to have cowritten some of the Agis leaflets along with John Rittmeister, Schulze-Boysen and others.
 The leaflets were produced by the Harnack and Schulze-Boysen Groups and had names like What is a Majority, Freedom and Violence and Call to the workers of the mind and fist not to fight against Russia.
 The Agis was a reference to the Spartan King Agis IV.
-The leaflets were distributed in Berlin and Germany.
+The leaflets were distributed in Berlin and across Germany.